coq/roadmaps/text/roadmap-8.6.md

   so we can evaluate the incompatibility better and in this case specialize constr:().

-   * At the level of ML: camlp4 quotations of ltac are no longer supported (<:ltac < auto with *>>)
+- [ ] At the level of ML: camlp4 quotations of ltac are no longer supported (<:ltac < auto with *>>)

  Some tactics and vernac entries were moved to
  TACTIC EXTEND/VERNAC EXTEND thanks to the refactoring.

- * ML: API cleanup/changes for maps of existential variables and universes. pretyping/evd.ml was moved to engine/evd.ml and a new programming interface engine/sigma.ml is provided to statically ensure the state is used monotonously (using GADTs). namegen, termops, logic_monad, proofview_monad are also in engine.
+ - [ ] ML: API cleanup/changes for maps of existential variables and

- * Evar resolvability flag and naming are more efficiently handled now, reducing memory usage in presence of large numbers of evars.
-MS: in 8.5pl1
+  universes. pretyping/evd.ml was moved to engine/evd.ml and a new programming interface engine/sigma.ml is provided to statically ensure the state is used monotonously (using GADTs). namegen, termops, logic_monad, proofview_monad are also in engine.

- * ?
+- [ ] ?
 Evar naming:

   * Unnamed evars generated identifiers are not stable and shouldn't be used to refer to evars (MS: can they?
 HH: in 8.5pl1, only the evars named using ?[x] or ?[?x] can be referred to).